 Additionally, the VBCA participates in cricket matches against sighted opposition in keeping with the philosophy of integration and working to remove barriers and isolating influences of having limited vision.
 For more information on Blind Cricket, visit vbca.org.au

 The Victorian Men’s Blind team competes as a representative team in the National Cricket Inclusion Championships each year.
-For 2022, the national championships were cancelled due to Covid.
-Instead, the Victorian Blind Team played the NSW Blind team in Wodonga across March 26th and 27th 2022.
-More information of the event can be found here: https://www.cricketvictoria.com.au/news/community/cricket-inclusion-takes-centre-stage/
+In 2022, the National Championships were cancelled due to the COVID-19 pandemic.
+Instead, the Victorian Blind Team played the NSW Blind team in Wodonga across 26 March and 27 March 2022.
+More information about that event can be found here.